 Inclement Weather: Students are expected to attend clinic even if the Rocky Vista University campus is closed.
-If the rotation site is open during inclement weather, the student must make every effort to attend.
+If the rotation site is open during inclement weather, the student should make every effort to attend; however, learners are advised to use their best judgment when considering travel to educational experiences.
 If the site closes due to weather, the student must notify the Director of Clinical Education and the Clinical Team immediately.
 If the student will not be attending clinic, it is the student's responsibility to contact the preceptor first to notify them that they will not be there and why.
 After contacting the preceptor, the student must email the Director of Clinical Education who may consider make-up options, as needed.